Garage Door Struts The Best Low Cost Solution For Most Bent Garage Doors

 Garage Door Struts

-Does your garage door open and close easily stopping anywhere in the middle of the opening without banging down or rolling back up?
-If not, your torsion springs are out of balance or worst a broken spring.
-There is too much strain on the door and opener.
-Therefore, the springs should be adjusted.
+Does your garage door open and close easily or does it stop somewhere in the middle of the opening without banging down or rolling back up?
+If so, your door may be bent and may need a garage door strut.

 Garage door struts stiffen sections of the door to prevent them from bending or breaking.
 Struts help make each section/panel rigid so the door will open and close smoothly.
 If the sections are not rigid, your garage door will bend as it opens and closes.

 Residential single doors typically do not need struts unless it is a steel door that is motor-operated.
 We recommend, a strut across the top section to prevent the top of the door from bending if the opener force is out of adjustment.